astroprofsmith/intromodern.github.io/_sources/c8momentum.md

 :label: emc2
 E_0 = m_0 c^2
 ```
+To be completely accurate, then, the kinetic energy should really
+include all those higher order terms.
+Not just $1/2mv^2$, but
+a $v^4$ term and a $v^6$ term and a $v^8$ term and so on.
+This
+expansion means that the closer $v$ gets to $c$, the more the KE
+must increase for small increases in $v$.
+Or to put it another way,
+the same increase in KE will yield a much smaller increase in $v$
+if $v$ is already close to $c$.
+That energy goes more and more into
+the higher order terms rather than into increasing $v$.
+The closer
+you get to the speed of light, the more energy it takes to go any
+faster.
+This is another way of saying that nothing can move faster
+than light.
+It would take an infinite amount of energy.

 ```{note}
 How did Newton miss the rest energy of a partide?
 The rest energy of a person with a (rest) mass of 100 kg is